conmeehan/conmeehan.github.io/PathogenDataCourse/Statistics.md

 ## Statistics test in Excel
 **NOTE** It is not recommended to do inferential statsitics in Excel.
 You cannot test for the assumptions required for choosing between parametric and non-parametric tests.
 However, if you wish to understand the T-test and ANOVA, these worksheets will outline how to do them in excel.<br />
-Descriptive statistics in Excel are fine and can be completed following the worksheet [Descriptive statistics using Excel](https://conmeehan.github.io/PathogenDataCourse/Worksheets/DescriptiveStatsExcel)<br />
+Descriptive statistics in Excel are fine and can be completed following the worksheet<br />
+[Descriptive statistics using Excel](https://conmeehan.github.io/PathogenDataCourse/Worksheets/DescriptiveStatsExcel)<br />
 [Independent and Paired T-test using Excel](https://conmeehan.github.io/PathogenDataCourse/Worksheets/T-testExcel)<br />
 [One Way ANOVA using Excel](https://conmeehan.github.io/PathogenDataCourse/Worksheets/ANOVA-Excel)<br />